Islandora-Collaboration-Group/ISLE/docs/install/install-troubleshooting.md

 ---

 ## Browser Caching and the Warning: "Bad Gateway"
-* Problem: While attempting to access "https://yourprojectnamehere.localdomain/" you see the browser result: "Bad Gateway"
+* **Problem:** While attempting to access "https://yourprojectnamehere.localdomain/" you see the browser result: "Bad Gateway"
-* Possible Solution: Open "https://yourprojectnamehere.localdomain/" in an Incognito window (that prevents the browser from using prior cached pages).
+* **Possible Solution:** Open "https://yourprojectnamehere.localdomain/" in an Incognito window (that prevents the browser from using prior cached pages).
 (Alternately, you can empty your browser cache in your regular browser.)

+---

+## Error message: "Install Drupal"
+* **Problem:** You install Docker software updates to your local; now, the browser no longer displays your local site and instead redirects you to "/install.php" so that you may "Install Drupal".
+* **Possible Cause:** Docker may have added additional dns entries to your hosts file, causing local havoc and confusion.
+This is easy to clean up and remedy.
+* **Possible Solution:** [Edit the "/etc/hosts" File](../install/install-demo-edit-hosts-file.md) and remove, or comment out, any of the following extra and problematic lines (note that your IP might be in place of the examples below):
+    * 127.0.0.1 kubernetes.docker.internal
+    * 111.222.333.4 host.docker.internal
+    * 111.222.333.4 gateway.docker.internal

 ---